karlseguin/http.zig/readme.md

         // individual header+value (+4 for the colon+space and the \r\n)
         buffer_size: usize = 4096,

-        // Minimum number of response objects to keep pooled
-        // This should be set to the same value as request.pool_size
-        pool_size: usize = 100,

         // The maximum number of headers to accept.
         // Additional headers will be silently ignored.
         max_header_count: usize = 16,